Step 1: Decide who can access your plan

 Basic information you can share

-When you give consent to a plan manager, support coordinator, recovery coach or a my provider, they will be able to see your basic information.
+A plan manager, support coordinator, recovery coach or a my provider will be able to see your basic information, when you give them consent.

 If you have a plan manager

-Giving consent to a plan manager means they will be able to see your plan’s:
+Giving consent to a plan manager means they'll will be able to access your plan’s:

 If you have a support coordinator or recovery coach

-If you work with a support coordinator or recovery coach you can choose to give consent for them to see more information in your ‘About me’ section and your plan’s:
+You can choose to give consent for a support coordinator or recovery coach to see more information in your ‘About me’ section and your plan’s:

 If you have recorded my providers

-In addition to your basic information, you can give consent for your my providers to see the active goals in your plan.
+You can also give consent for your my providers to see the active goals in your plan.

 Option 1: Use the participant portals